CoBA undergraduate students may apply for the Professional Mentor Program if they meet the following criteria:

 Preference will be given to students who have demonstrated commitment to academic success, extracurricular involvement, and career readiness.
 Although GPA will be considered, CoBA will look at the overall application and not just GPA.

 Before completing the online application, be sure you have your resume and LinkedIn profiles updated and ready for submission.
 Have a copy of your unofficial transcript available for upload.
-You will also need to submit a letter of recommendation from either a CSUSM faculty/staff member or a supervisor from a current or past place of employment.
+You will also need to submit summary for why you want to be in the program, what outcomes you are hoping to gain from participating in the program, and what steps you will take to help yourself achieve your outcomes.

 Students will keep a journal throughout the mentorship.
 This will allow them to write a one-page summary report on outcomes of the mentorship.
 More specifically, students will speak to how they have progressed throughout the year, what they have learned about regarding the industry of interest and personal growth and speak to next steps in their career path post-mentorship participation.